Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Discussion

 There are some limitations and caveats that needs to be discussed.
 First, the demographics that can affect the analysis have not been considered or controlled thoroughly.
 It is well known that the resting-state network can be affected by the age, handedness, fluid intelligence, and other subject charactersitics.
 The results are expected to have stronger explainability by taking the demographics of the subjects into account in the analysis.
-Second, the cutoff value for determining the salient region was heuristically set.
-The method would have even more validity if the salient regions were determined in a more data-driven way, as in the classical methods perform statistical testing to determine the significance of each voxels.
+Second, the cutoff threshold for determining the salient region was heuristically set.
+We have set the regions with the top 5 percentile values as salient, but the method would have even more validity if the salient regions were determined in a more data-driven way, as in the classical methods perform statistical testing to determine the significance of each voxels.
 We have not gone through extensive study on the topic of determining the significant regions from the saliency map, but is worth further studies and discussion.

 Still, we insist that analyzing the fMRI data based on the GIN has shown its theoretical and experimental validity in this study.
 We believe that the GIN based analysis method offers a potential advancement in the area, by opening a way to exploit the capability of the GIN to learn highly non-linear mappings.
 Some interesting topics related to this work can be considered.
-Thoeretically, exploring the operations beyond the two-tab convolution filter by GIN can potentially provide better performance than the existing GIN.
+Theoretically, exploring the operations beyond the two-tab convolution filter by GIN can potentially provide better performance than the existing GIN.
 Neuroscientifically, extension of the method to clinical data interpretation or to the multi-class graph classification problem can be interesting topics in the future.
 With enough data assured, the proposed method is expected to help reveal new findings from the functional networks of the brain.